Welcome to Mr. Gleason's Parent Page!

 ALPHA TIME (FORMALLY POWER HOUR) POLICY AND PHILOSOPHY

 Alpha Time is West Port High School's take on what was once called lunch.
 The idea is that students have an hour to eat their lunch, socialize, attend and participate in activities on campus, and spend part of this hour taking advantage of the various opportunities available to them to succeed with their education.
 In principle, a student should spend half of their hour eating lunch and the other half hour doing something aligned with the above statement.
 Teachers, likewise, have half of this time to eat their lunch and take care of personal business, and have the other half hour open for "office hours" similar to college, where students may come to that class to make up work, get extra help, and improve their grade.
 My classroom is open to ALL students the ENTIRE HOUR EVERYDAY with the exception of when I have club meetings to attend.
 I am involved with many clubs, sports, and other engagements at WPHS and sometimes must attend a meeting during Power Hour.
 These times are posted in my classroom at the beginning of each week to inform your student if there is a time I will not be available.
 Addtionally, the times I have meetings I try to keep up to date on my Power Hour Page on this website.
 But in general, I am available to help students at Power Hour as much if not more than any other teacher on campus.
 I help students on a first-come, first-serve basis unless they make a POWER HOUR APPOINTMENT.
 There is a calendar on my desk in my classroom that is for students to make an appointment for either half of Power Hour for my personnal, undivided attention for them alone.
 All they need to do is sign up on my calendar for an appointment before they leave class.
 I do ask that if they sign up for an appointment that they make special attention to make the appointment so they do not take time away from another student.
 I also have a Power Hour Log on my door for all students to sign in that they have attended Power Hour for any reason which I can reference if an issue ever arises or if a parent/guardian is interested in their students attendance.
 If you have multiple children that attend West Port or other students whom can benefit from this, they should GO TO THEIR TEACHER FIRST, but if it isn't working for whatever reason, I WILL HELP ANY STUDENT WILLING TO PUT IN EFFORT WITH ANYTHING THAT I POSSIBLY CAN.
-I am currently the only teacher that teaches courses in multiple departments and usually have many strong students around that also help me in this capacity.
+I am one of only a few teachers that have taught courses in multiple departments and usually have many strong students around that also help me in this capacity.

 I am truly at West Port High School for your children's betterment and education first and foremost.
 If you have any questions, comments or concerns, PLEASE DO NOT HESITATE to contact me, via email or phone.
 I try very hard to make a concerted effort to reach out to all of my students parents or guardians over the course of the year.
 I like to wait until around the time of the first progress report to start making phone calls to get to know your students personality and course specific strengths and weaknesses before I begin making phone calls.
 Except for in problematic cases, I typically start at the top of my student roster and make calls alphabetically.
 I look forward to speaking with each and every one of you.
 Please help me to ensure your student has a great year filled with learning and personal growth.
 Thank you for your time.